rskpdev/Hard-exudates-detection/README.md

 # Hard-exudates-detection
 Detect hard exudates in the eye using image processing techniques.
-.Uses scikit-image and numpy libraries for python.
+Uses scikit-image and numpy libraries for python.